techtamper/ProjectWithFlavor/README.md

 # ProjectWithFlavors

-Here is everything you need to know about product flavors and real-time problems with solutions.
+Here is everything you need to know about product flavors and real-time solutions.

 Product flavors are nothing but preparing different dishes using the same core ingredients but adding minor flavor toppings to get a different taste.
 To better understand product flavors let us consider a example: